-Mrs. J. A. McCanlies, one day last week.
-Mrs. Ripley accompanied Mrs. McCanlies and Mrs. Vernon McCanlies to McKinney to visit Vernon McCanlies, who last Thursday. is in the veterans hospital.
+Mrs. J. A. McCanlies, one day with them last week.
+Mrs. Ripley accompanied Mrs. McCanlies and Mrs. and family visited Mr. and Mrs. Vernon McCanlies to McKinney A. A. Pierson and son in O'Brien to visit Vernon McCanlies, who last Thursday. is in the veterans hospital.

-Mrs. Clarence Littlepage and Mrs. Lawrence Johnson were business visitors in Seymour on Wednesday of last week.
+Mrs. Lawrence Johnson were business visitors in Seymour on Wednesday of last week.
+Mr. and Mrs. B. C. Wampler other relatives here this week.